Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

-\begin{thm}[{\cite[Remark 6.9]{ProkhorovShramov2014} or \cite[Theorem~15]{guld2019finiteDnilpotent} for details}] For every variety $X$ over a field of characteristic zero, there exists a constant $R(X)$, only depending on the birational class of $X$, such that $\rank(F)\leq R(X)$ for every finite subgroup $F$ of the birational automorphism group $\Bir(X)$. \end{thm}
+\begin{thm}[{\cite[Remark 6.9]{ProkhorovShramov2014} or \cite[Theorem~15]{guld2019finiteDnilpotent} for details}] For every variety $X$ over a field of characteristic $0$, there exists a constant $R(X)$, only depending on the birational class of $X$, such that the rank of every finite subgroup $F\leq \Bir(X)$ of the birational automorphism group is at most $R(X)$. \end{thm}

-In light of these results, the next statement (in characteristics $0$) is essentially the strongest possible: up to bounded extension, no variety can have a larger set of finite groups acting faithfully on it than the following varieties. \begin{thmMain} For every natural number $r$ and every algebraically closed field $k$, there exists an algebraic variety $X_{r,k}$ over $k$ whose birational automorphism group $\Bir(X_{r,k})$ contains an isomorphic copy of every finite nilpotent group $G$ of class at most $2$, rank at most $r$ and order coprime to the characteristic of $k$. \end{thmMain} \begin{rem}[Constructed varieties] The proof we give in \autoref{sec:proofA} is constructive and shows that $X_{r,k}\leteq T_k^{r\lfloor r/2\rfloor}\times \PP_k^r$ satisfies the statement where $T_k$ is any elliptic curve over $k$. \end{rem}
+In light of these results, the next statement (which is one of the two main results of this paper) is essentially the strongest possible in characteristic $0$: up to bounded extension, no variety can have a larger set of finite groups acting faithfully via birational automorphisms simultaneously on it, cf. \autoref{rem:poset}. \begin{thmMain}[Main statement for varieties] For every natural number $r$ and every algebraically closed field $k$, there exists an algebraic variety $X_{r,k}$ over $k$ whose birational automorphism group $\Bir(X_{r,k})$ contains an isomorphic copy of every finite nilpotent group $G$ of class at most $2$, rank at most $r$ and order coprime to the characteristic of $k$.
+In fact, concrete varieties are known to satisfy the conclusion as detailed in \autoref{rem:varietyConstruction}. \end{thmMain} \begin{rem}[Constructed varieties] The proof we give in \autoref{sec:proofA} is constructive and shows that satisfies \autoref{thm:mainBir} where each $T_{i,j}$ is an abelian variety over $k$ admitting a \emph{principal polarisation} (i.e. there exists an ample invertible sheaf on $T_{i,j}$ of degree $1$), and $Y$ is a rational variety over $k$ of dimension at least $r$.